moodle/devdocs/docs/apis.md

 The [Comment API](https://docs.moodle.org/dev/Comment_API) allows you to save and retrieve user comments, so that you can easily add commenting to any of your code.

+### Communication API (communication)

+The [Communication API](./apis/subsystems/communication/index.md) provides access to the messaging system and other communication providers (such as Matrix).

 ### Competency API (competency)

 The [Competency API](https://docs.moodle.org/dev/Competency_API) allows you to list and add evidence of competencies to learning plans, learning plan templates, frameworks, courses and activities.